tanishaness/SPROCTOR/README.md

 # SPROCTOR
-Website on AI based smart monitor(API) for OFFLINE class to measure attention span of students during the lecture.
+Website on ML based smart monitor(API) for OFFLINE class to measure attention span of students during the lecture.
 Build using CV2 and YOLOV8